 Everand's library is enormous!
 If using our general search feature didn't quite find the exact content you're looking for, our advanced search features give you a bit more control of your search results.

 Generally speaking, our search works by trying to find your exact terms within our library, which includes audiobooks, books, documents, and more.
 If not all terms can be found within a document, then you will see results that match as many terms as possible.
-Using our search modifiers will enable you to be much more specific.
-Currently, these include:
+Modifying your search can enable you to be much more specific.
+Currently, you can try:

-- A minus (-) modifier to indicate a strong negative preference for a term.
+- A minus (-) modifier to indicate a term is strongly unpreferred

-- Phrases in double quotes (" ") to search for a sequence of terms.
+- Phrases in double quotes (" ") to search for an exact sequence of terms

 Basic query